 Some brands translate more naturally to social media.
 If you’re a B2C with an exciting consumer product that’s inherently photogenic and can be easily promoted, your campaign creates itself.

 However, it’s a mistake to assume that a B2B with a technical product or abstract service can’t gain attention or even go viral.

-With a little creativity, brands like IBM, Cisco and VeriSign all cultivated an entertaining and compelling social media presence.
-The formula to their success wasn’t rocket science.
-They simply started by addressing their audience’s core questions and challenges, and proceeded from there.
+With a little creativity, brands like IBM, Cisco, and VeriSign all cultivated an entertaining and compelling social media presence.
+The formula for their success wasn’t rocket science.
+They simply started by addressing their audience’s core questions and challenges and proceeded from there.
 One good way to measure what your audience is looking for is to work with SEO Companies.
 They will provide you with invaluable insights about the things your end customer is looking for and will help you attract these very customers in the end.

 True, there is no magical “Calculate ROI” button for social media marketers.
 However, anyone can determine the return on investment as long as specific metrics are set before the campaign begins.

 Whether you’re measuring the performance of certain posts, landing pages, views, or even purchases, you need to establish your goals, what assets you’re going to create to achieve them, and measurement tools such as Google Analytics.